By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 760|Pages: 2|4 min read

-The Tea Party was created in February of 2009, and was aimed at opposing over taxation of the public and government intervention in the private sector.
+The Tea Party was created in February of 2009 and was aimed at opposing over-taxation of the public and government intervention in the private sector.
 A secondary goal of the party was controlling immigration.
 The organization is sometimes related back to the Republican Party.
 The person who is generally credited with sparking the idea of the Tea Party is Rick Santelli of CNBC News.
-This is largely due to him calling out the Obama Administration, and their plans of helping foreclosure victims.
+This is largely due to him calling out the Obama Administration and their plans of helping foreclosure victims.
 The video hit YouTube and other social media sites, which helped the organization to rapidly gain followers.

 Some other important members of the Tea Party include Jenny Beth Martin, Amy Kremer, and Mark Meckler.
 Martin is a co-founder of the party along with Meckler.
 Meckler was an activist and attorney before resigning from the group in 2012.
 Kremer, a former Delta Airlines flight attendant, is now an activist in the party and the chair leader.

 Like we mentioned previously, two of the many goals of the Tea Party were to reduce business taxes and government regulation.
 We found that the movement was sometimes used by some non-profit organizations, including Americans for Prosperity, in a self-serving way.
-With longstanding ties to tobacco companies such as Philip Morris, they furthered their cause by capitalizing on popular Tea Party concepts to advocate on behalf of tobacco industry’s anti-tax, anti-regulation agenda.
-They mobilized local Tea Party opposition to tobacco taxes and smoke-free laws and served as an example on how to use Tea Party views on reduced government interference to exert pressure on health care reform and regulations on global warming pollution.
+With longstanding ties to tobacco companies such as Philip Morris, they furthered their cause by capitalizing on popular Tea Party concepts to advocate on behalf of the tobacco industry’s anti-tax, anti-regulation agenda.
+They mobilized local Tea Party opposition to tobacco taxes and smoke-free laws and served as an example of how to use Tea Party views on reduced government interference to exert pressure on health care reform and regulations on global warming pollution.
 The “grassroots” movement used the common person to fight for company profits.

 Media coverage was massive, reporting on politicians’ comments both for and against Tea Party demonstrations hosted in all fifty states.
-These protests of out-of-control government spending and the increasing tax burden allowed Americans to make an impact on the political culture.
+These protests against out-of-control government spending and the increasing tax burden allowed Americans to make an impact on the political culture.
+The Tea Party was successful in winning over the GOP and the country more generally; it shifted the political discussion to debt reduction and entitlement reform and instilled a philosophy of fiscal prudence even among more moderate lawmakers.

 The movement consisted of both grassroots and elite segments.
 While the elite part of the movement failed at promoting its entire agenda within government, the grassroots component, adopted by many on the far right and conservative elites, succeeded in bringing voters out to the polls to help Republicans.